National Cemetery Administration

 Floral arrangements accompanying the casket or urn at the time of burial will be placed on the completed grave.
 Natural cut flowers may be placed on graves at any time of the year.
 They will be removed when they become unsightly or when it becomes necessary to facilitate cemetery operations such as mowing.

-Artificial flowers and potted plants will be permitted on graves during the period of October 10 through April 15, and 10 days before through 10 days after Easter Sunday and Memorial Day.
+Artificial flowers will be permitted on graves during the period of October 10 through April 15.
+Potted plants will be permitted on graves 10 days before through 10 days after Easter Sunday and Memorial Day.

 Christmas wreaths, grave blankets and other seasonal adornments may be placed on graves from Dec.
 1 through Jan.
 20. They may not be secured to headstones or markers.